Control Relations

 Simple Example

-Here’s an example of exporting the data_csv
+Here’s an example exporting the data_csv

 relation, which contains country names and their corresponding capital cities: